 - 2 cups baby spinach, loosely packed

-- Cook pasta according to package instructions to al dente.
-Before draining, reserve ¼ cup of the pasta water (you may not need it all).
+- Cook pasta according to package instructions until it's al dente.
+Reserve ¼ cup of the pasta water for later (you may not need it all), then drain the pasta.

-- Meanwhile, heat the olive oil in a large non-stick pan over medium heat.
+- Meanwhile, heat the olive oil in a large non-stick frying or sauté pan over medium heat.

 - Add the ground turkey to the pan and season with ¼ teaspoon each of salt and black pepper.
-Cook the turkey, breaking up into crumbles as it cooks, for 8 to 10 minutes or until fully cooked through.
+Cook the turkey, breaking it into small pieces and stirring occasionally, until fully cooked through, about 8 to 10 minutes.

 - Add the cooked pasta and baby spinach to the turkey mixture, stirring in.
 Cook about 1 to 2 minutes or until the spinach has just wilted.
 If you want to loosen things (make it a little more saucy), you can add a little of the reserved pasta water (start with just 1 tablespoon and see if you want to add more; you don't want to add too much and make it too watery).